LauraCarter/lauracarter.github.io/index.md

 ## Writing

-July 2020: Imperfect Models of the World: Gender Stereotypes and Assumptions in Covid-19 Responses: part of the Essex Dialogues on Covid-19, Law and Human Rights project.
+July 2020: [Imperfect Models of the World: Gender Stereotypes and Assumptions in Covid-19 Responses](http://repository.essex.ac.uk/28041/): part of the Essex Dialogues on Covid-19, Law and Human Rights project.

-May 2020: Take a seat: the AI will be with you shortly: a report of DataKind UK's Ethics Book Club on AI and medicine.
+May 2020: [Take a seat: the AI will be with you shortly](https://medium.com/datakinduk/take-a-seat-the-ai-will-be-with-you-shortly-20b29699ee46): a report of [DataKind UK](https://www.datakind.org/chapters/datakind-uk)'s Ethics Book Club on AI and medicine.

-November 2019: Book Review: The Costs of Connection: How Data is Colonizing Human Life and Appropriating It for Capitalism by Nick Couldry and Ulises A. Mejias for LSE Review of Books.
+November 2019: [Book Review: The Costs of Connection: How Data is Colonizing Human Life and Appropriating It for Capitalism by Nick Couldry and Ulises A. Mejias](https://blogs.lse.ac.uk/lsereviewofbooks/2019/11/19/book-review-the-costs-of-connection-how-data-is-colonizing-human-life-and-appropriating-it-for-capitalism-by-nick-couldry-and-ulises-a-mejias/) for LSE Review of Books.

-April 2019: Google's pay audit and the meaning of 'equality', a blog post for the Human Rights, Big Data and Technology Project.
+April 2019: [Google's pay audit and the meaning of 'equality'](https://hrcessex.wordpress.com/2019/04/23/googles-pay-audit-and-the-meaning-of-equality/), a blog post for the [Human Rights, Big Data and Technology Project](https://hrbdt.ac.uk/).

 ## Conference presentations

+October 2020: Together with Emily Dwyer, co-founder of Edge Effect I presented at the Communicating with Disaster-Affected Communities (CDAC) Forum 2020 on some of the issues concerning inclusion and exclusion of LGBTI people from data-driven work in the development sector.
+Our 10-minute presentation is online [here](https://www.youtube.com/watch?v=LsdogXR0pQU&list=PLCsaGtm-xLw6vGHG2AK-Guc5DCto77Dsi&index=3) from about 35:05)

 ## Work history

-From 2011 to 2019, I worked at the International Secretariat of Amnesty International, of which six years was spent in research and policy advice roles covering the rights of LGBTI people and of human rights defenders.
+From 2011 to 2019, I worked at the International Secretariat of [Amnesty International](https://www.amnesty.org/en/), of which six years was spent in research and policy advice roles covering the rights of LGBTI people and of human rights defenders.

 I have also worked as a caseworker for domestic violence and hate crime cases, a freelance maths tutor, a bartender, and an assistant language teacher for elementary and junior high school students in rural Wakayama, Japan.